daeuniverse/dae/docs/en/configuration/external-dns.md

 Configure dae as follows:

-1. Set `wan_interface` in the `global` section to proxy AdGuardHome's requests.
+1. Set `wan_interface` in the `global` section, so that AdGuardHome's own upstream queries leave the host through dae and can be proxied.

-2. Insert the following rule at the start of the `routing` section to avoid loops:
+2. Insert the following rule at the start of the `routing` section.
+Without it, dae would intercept AdGuardHome's plain UDP queries to `223.5.5.5` and hand them back to AdGuardHome, which loops:

    ```python
    pname(AdGuardHome) && l4proto(udp) && dport(53) -> must_direct
    ```

-   Make sure the routing rules proxy `dns.google`.
+   Keep a routing rule that sends `dns.google` through a proxy, so the DoH upstream is proxied.

-3. Add the upstream and request routing to the `dns` section:
+3. Make AdGuardHome the upstream for every intercepted query in the `dns`
+   section:

    ```
    dns {